 The fee we charge is non-refundable and different for each Customer, and must be paid in cash immediately upon our arrival.

 If you are local, we might waive the fee.

 Determining the fee will depend on how far away you are, and how large a proposal we need to prepare for you, and is generally between $40 and $120 to come out and price your poject in person.

 Well then; why do other painting contractors drive out and give free estimates?

 Many "painting contractors" are not painters at all, they are salesmen and nothing more.

 Their job is to land sales.

 It's actually a great job.
-Driving around in airconditioning collecting money, doing nothing other than meeting people.
+Driving around in airconditioning collecting money, doing nothing other than meeting people and getting money.

 The only competition they have is against others who are doing the same thing.